responsible-business-decision-making/trbs/README.md

 from core.trbs import TheResponsibleBusinessSimulator
 ```

-**Step 7:** Retrieve the path of the data folder from the package.
+**Step 7:** Retrieve the path of the data folder.
 This folder contains the input data of the cases.
 ```
 path = Path.cwd() / 'data'
 ```